casper-network/docs-archive/dapp-dev-guide/tutorials/counter/commands.rst

         --session-entry-point "counter_inc"

-This second usage of ``put-deploy`` does not place a new contract on the chain, but it allows you to call entry-points (functions) defined in smart contracts.
+This second usage of ``put-deploy`` does not place a new contract on the chain, but it allows you to call entry points (functions) defined in smart contracts.

-Here we show the example using “counter” and “counter_inc” because, as you will see shortly, in the Counter tutorial, we have defined a smart contract by the name of “counter” and there is an entry-point named “counter_inc” defined within it.
-However, these are obviously going to be different when you write your own contracts.
+Here we show the example using “counter” and “counter_inc” because, as you will see shortly, in the Counter tutorial, we have defined a smart contract by the name of “counter”, and there is an entry-point named “counter_inc” defined within it.
+However, these are obviously going to be different when you write your contracts.

 5. Get Deploys (from the Chain)